FirstLegoLeague/launcher/docs/userguide.md

 The `Teams` screen enables you to edit the team name and affiliation, and to delete a team.
 You cannot change the team number.
 There is also a `Add Team` button.
 Be sure not to use a team number that is already taken.
 Note that a newly added team does not immeditaly apear - you must refreshthe browser or switch to a differet screen (such as 'Matches') and then back here to see a newly added team.

+You can search for a team by number.
+Enter # and the team number in the search box.
+You can also search by team name

 ### Matches

 The `Matches` screen shows all the match information.